spiwn/mc-chunker/README.md

 - Throttling of the generation speed
 - Ability to stop the server, save generation progress, start and resume the chunk generation from where it reached
 - Option to provide mappings as a file and enter the filename in chunker.properties
+- Option to use excessive amounts of CPU in order to speed up generation

 ### How it works
 Mc-chunker loads the server, makes a small modification (explained bellow) and starts the server, waits for the server to fully start and then starts telling the server to generate (and temporarily load) chunks, one at time.
 That is all.